HHS/TANF-app/tdrs-services/parser/README.md

 task parser:test-all-coverage
 ```

 For integration tests in CI, CircleCI reuses the existing backend docker-compose stack, including PostgreSQL and the Django migration flow, before running the Go parser integration suite with `DATABASE_URL` pointed at that migrated test database.
+By default, Go parser records, parser errors, datafile metadata, and summaries are written to `shadow_*` tables in that same database.
+Set `GO_PARSER_SHADOW_MODE=false` to target production tables instead.

 ---